Haywhyoh/Browser_assistant/README.md

 # Browser_assistant
-A chrome extension to make your browsing the internet fun and easy.
+A chrome extension to make your browsing the internet fun,easy and interactive.